MAZamarripa/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing.rst

  6. Natural Gas Combined Cycle (NGCC),
  7. Advanced Ultrasupercritical PC

-* units : The user must pass a string with the units the scaled_param is in.
-It serves as a check to make sure the costing method is being used correctly.

 Many accounts scale using the same process parameter.
 For convenience the user is allowed to enter accounts as a list instead of having to cost each account individually.
 If the accounts in the list do not use the same process parameter an error will be raised.